isawzz/dycon_ui_test/README.md

 		- open terminal: Ctrl+`
 		- >env\Scripts\activate

-- front: contains js and css code base.
+- front0: contains js and css code base.
 	- most of it not needed, but some very useful (base.js)
 	- also, index.html is a static starter file for html that loads most important files from code base